Almogbb/Gaming-Online-Shop/README.md

-﻿# Gaming-Online-Shop - on hold
+﻿# Gaming-Online-Shop - in progress